wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    validate the domain in question, for the period of time that the NTA is in place, until such validation is again successful.
 NTAs MUST expire automatically when their configured lifetime ends.
-The lifetime MUST NOT exceed a week.
+The lifetime SHOULD NOT exceed a week.
+There is limited experience with what this value should be, but at least one large vendor has documented customer feedback suggesting that a week is reasonable based on expectations of how long failures take to fix or to be forgotten.
+Operational experience may further refine these expectations.

+Ebersman, et al.        Expires January 15, 2016                [Page 7]

+Internet-Draft        DNSSEC Negative Trust Anchors            July 2015

    Before removing the NTA, all authoritative resolvers listed in the zone should be checked (due to anycast and load balancers it may not be possible to check all instances).

    Once all testing succeeds, an NTA should be removed as soon as is reasonably possible.
-One possible method to automatically determine

-Ebersman, et al.        Expires December 16, 2015               [Page 7]

-Internet-Draft        DNSSEC Negative Trust Anchors            June 2015

-   when the NTA can be removed is to send a periodic query for type SOA at the NTA node; if it gets a response that it can validate (whether the response was an actual SOA answer or a NOERROR/NODATA with
+One possible method to automatically determine when the NTA can be removed is to send a periodic query for type SOA at the NTA node; if it gets a response that it can validate (whether the response was an actual SOA answer or a NOERROR/NODATA with